ljsinclair/featurebase-docs/docs/sql-guide/functions/function-offset.md

 insert into colors(_id,color)
     values (5,'orange')
 ```
+### SELECT WITH LIMIT and OFFSET

-### In this example, the OFFSET 3 clause skips the first three rows, and the LIMIT 2 clause fetches the next two rows from the "colors" table.
+In this example, the OFFSET clause skips the first three rows, and the LIMIT 2 clause fetches the next two rows from the "colors" table.

 ```sql